reemadelsamak/crowdfunding-app/README.md

 - add some categories and tags
 - you can featured projects from here

-2- if you create any account in site you need to activate it from this [gamail account] >>
+2- if you create any account in site you need to activate it from this [gmail account] >>

 - Email : MANKRA42TEAM@gmail.com
 - Password : Mankra12345